Introduction to Inbound Marketing

 “A market research firm estimates that a person living in a city 30 years ago saw up to 2,000 ad messages a day, compared with up to 5,000 today.
 About half the 4,110 people surveyed last spring by Yankelovich said they thought marketing and advertising today was out of control.”
 (Source)

 Second, as consumer tolerance to distraction grows, these disruption methods become less effective.
-To offset this, marketers cast wider nets over larger sections of the population—or pay expensive sums in attempts to target increasingly specific segments of ideal customers.
+To offset this, marketers cast wider nets over larger sections of the population—or pay expensive sums to target increasingly specific segments of ideal customers.